ajjackson/dotfiles/README.md

     - then call `stow -t /suitable/root/position [packages]` to copy them
     - `--dotfiles` argument automatically converts "dot-config" to ".config" etc for a nicer tree

-- Use Elpaca instead of use-package
+- Use Elpaca instead of package.el
   - soooooo much faster
   - install unavailable packages by default, if it shouldn't be on this machine then don't configure it (see conditional tangling,